-- Development, working on operational opportunities and under partners’ supervision, focusing on influence and behaviours.
+- Development, working on operational opportunities in store under partner supervision.

 Once you have successfully completed your Phase 2 review and passed your probationary period, you will be invited to discuss your final store placement and potential project.
-This placement will give you the opportunity to operate a store, adding value and demonstrating the skills you learned during the PID program.
+This placement will give you the opportunity to demonstrate the skills you have learned during the PID Program in a leadership role.

 Performance and review

 As part of Specsavers’ commitment to ongoing team member development, three and six-month performance reviews will be held to give and receive feedback and review your progress to identify objectives and development for your next opportunities.

 At the completion of phase 3 of your journey, you will present to a panel and share an overview of your PID journey, detailing the initiatives you implemented to improve the store’s performance.

 Upon sign off from the PID program, you will:

 - Have a comprehensive understanding of the optical landscape and how to lead your team in the delivery of world-class customer service.